aol/cyclops/cyclops-pattern-matching/readme.md

 com.aol.cyclops.dynamic.As provides a range of methods to dynamically convert types/

+# The Decomposable Interface  / Trait

+The Decomposable Interface defines an unapply method that is used to convert the implementing Object into an iterable.
+This can be used to control how Cyclops performs recursive decomposition.

+	public <I extends Iterable<?>> I unapply();

+### Interfaces that extend Decomposable

+* ValueObject
+* StreamableValue
+* CachedValues, PTuple1-8

+## Coercing any Object to a Decomposable

+    As.asDecomposable(myObject).unapply().forEach(System.out::println);

+com.aol.cyclops.dynamic.As provides a range of methods to dynamically convert types

 # Creating Case classes

 In Java it is possible to create sealed type hierarchies by reducing the visibilty of constructors.
 E.g. If the type hierarchies are defined in one file super class constructors can be made private and sub classes made final.
 This will prevent users from creating new classes externally.